wbrent/pd_fann/README.md

 Next, run:

+`sudo make install`

+This builds all FANN libraries and installs them to /usr/local/lib.
+It also installs the library header files to /usr/local/include.
+However, only FANN's libfann.a static library is required to build the [fann] Pd external.
+If you don't wish to build all targets of the FANN library, you can build only the static libfann.a library with:

 `make fann_static`

-This ensures that libfann.a is produced in the build.
-Next, install the FANN library with:

-`sudo make install`
+In this case, you'll either need to manually copy src/libfann.a to /usr/local/lib and all FANN headers to /usr/local/include, or edit the pd\_fann Makefile to provide the appropriate paths.

-Once libfann.a is compiled and installed, navigate to the pd\_fann directory and run:
+Once the FANN library is compiled and installed, navigate to the pd\_fann directory and run:

 `make`